bitmonky/peerPay/README.md

 ```
 Your POW group key becomes
 ```
+gPowKey = {
+  gpowGroup = nodeAdrList[n]
-gPowkey : hash('sha256',powReqests[0:n]);
+  gPowkeyID : hash('sha256',gpowGroup);
+}
 ```
-Anyone on the network can now request to see the transaction by broadcasting a request to the network to
+Anyone on the network can now request to see the transaction by broadcasting a request to the network asking for
 nodes to send a copy of the record using its txID.
-The network will respond with n copies of the record each with
+The n nodes in the network will respond back each with a copy of the record and the gPowKey.
+Any
-the same gPowkey.
+responses from nodes not it the gPowGroup should be discarded as false.